-Lyme disease is primarily focused in the Northeast, the upper Midwest, and regions of the Pacific Northwest, though you can contract it in other parts of the country.
-The most common seasons to develop Lyme disease are spring, summer, and fall, but it is possible to contract Lyme in the winter.
+Lyme disease is the most common vector-borne illness in the U.S. Most cases happen in the Northeast, the upper Midwest, and regions of the Pacific Northwest, though you can contract it in other parts of the country.
+Most people develop Lyme disease during the spring, summer, and fall.
+But it is possible to contract Lyme in the winter.

 What is Lyme disease?

 “Lyme disease is a tick-borne illness caused by the bacteria Borrelia burgdorferi.
-Lyme disease can cause symptoms and illness of the skin, heart, joints, or neurologic system, so it’s important for it to be detected early and treated with antibiotics,” says Dr. Nancy A. Shadick, Director of the Lyme Disease Prevention Program at Brigham and Women’s Hospital.
+It can cause symptoms and illness of the skin, heart, joints, or neurologic system, so it’s important for it to be detected early and treated with antibiotics,” says Dr. Nancy A. Shadick, director of the Lyme Disease Prevention Program at Brigham and Women’s Hospital.

 How is Lyme disease diagnosed?

-The signature “bull’s eye rash” rash is distinctive enough to make the diagnosis, but the rash is absent in approximately 20 percent of those who are infected.
+The signature “bull’s eye rash” is distinctive enough to make the diagnosis, but approximately 20 percent of infected patients don’t have a rash.
 To help confirm the diagnosis, your doctor may order lab tests to identify antibodies to the B. burgdorferi bacteria.

 The first test is the enzyme-linked immunosorbent assay (ELISA) test, which detects antibodies to B. burgdorferi.
 If the ELISA test is positive, a western blot test is usually conducted to confirm the diagnosis.

-Lyme disease is treated with antibiotics for several weeks by mouth or intravenously.
+Lyme disease is treated with antibiotics for several weeks by mouth or through an IV.

 What are the symptoms of Lyme disease?